Robust Leaders

 Founder & Principal

-This multidisciplinary grounding enables Robust Leaders to approach psychological risk as a predictable and manageable Human Resources and workplace hazard, shaped by human neurobiology, leadership behaviour and organisational systems — rather than as an abstract cultural issue or individual resilience problem.
+This multidisciplinary expertise enables Robust Leaders to approach psychosocial risk as a predictable organisational hazard shaped by leadership behaviour, systems design and human neurobiology, rather than as an abstract cultural issue.

 When to Engage Robust Leaders